If you need:

 The South Australian Government has appointed St Vincent de Paul Society to administer, manage and distribute clothing, furniture and household goods donated during and after a disaster.

-DHS, with the support of National Emergency Management Project funding, has produced the following materials on managing donated goods after a disaster:
+DHS, with the support of National Emergency Management Project funding, has produced the following fact sheets on managing donated goods after a disaster:

 - Management of donated goods following a disaster (PDF 891.5 KB)